 The high cardinality anomaly detection feature is powered by Open Distro for Elasticsearch, an Apache 2.0-licensed distribution of Elasticsearch.
 To learn more about Open Distro for Elasticsearch and its anomaly detection plugin, visit the project website.
 Anomaly detection is available on all domains running Elasticsearch 7.9.
 To learn more, see the documentation.

-The high cardinality anomaly detection feature for Amazon Elasticsearch Service is now available for Amazon Elasticsearch Service domains in AWS China (Beijing) region, operated by Sinnet and AWS China (Ningxia) region, operated by NWCD.
+The high cardinality anomaly detection feature for Amazon Elasticsearch Service is now available for Amazon Elasticsearch Service domains in Amazon Web Services China (Beijing) region, operated by Sinnet and Amazon Web Services China (Ningxia) region, operated by NWCD.